google/oboe/docs/FullGuide.md

 To be safe, check the state of the audio stream after you create it, as explained in step 3, below.

+##Open the Stream

-2. After you've configured the AudioStreamBuilder, call `openStream()` to open the stream:
+After you've configured the AudioStreamBuilder, call `openStream()` to open the stream:

     Result result = streamBuilder.openStream(&stream_);
     if (result != OK){